alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Achintya-Rao/weekly-meetings.md

 - JL and HB, who have joined a private Slack space to discuss the case studies / impact stories, and have offered to do in-person and remote co-working.
 - BM for being fairly understanding of the situation.
   - Suggested I engage with JL and HB as well as RAMs for “community”/brainstorming/thinking-partner time.

+MS: All great updates.
+Thank you for reaching out to people for coworking and brainstorming.

 #### What did you achieve?

 - Submitted the DyME-CHH draft and made progress with the agriculture text.

+MS: I will be editing them.

 #### What did you struggle with?

 - Mental-health stuff.

+MS: Solidarity.
+Hopefully recent changes in the project will help reduce the responsibility on you. 🌻

 #### What are you working on this week and what are your priorities?

 - Drafting the agriculture case study, and need to submit it no later than tomorrow.
 - At that point, I can start incorporating the changes proposed to Scivision and IceNet by the project members.

+MS: Thanks for this.

 #### Where do you need help?

 - Can we talk about the CoI stuff, please?

+MS: Yes!

 ## 2022-08-30